-The Neural Connectivity Development in Physiology and Disease Laboratory at the Burke Neurological Institute /Weill Cornell Medicine, led by Yutaka Yoshida, Ph.D., is currently seeking Postdoctoral Fellows with laboratory experience in either molecular biology or neuroscience.
+The Neural Connectivity Development in Physiology and Disease Laboratory at the Burke Neurological Institute /Weill Cornell Medicine, led by Yutaka Yoshida, Ph.D., is currently seeking Postdoctoral Fellows with laboratory experience in neuroscience.
 The Yoshida laboratory is interested in formation and function of motor circuits controlling locomotor and skilled movements.
 We especially study descending motor circuits including corticospinal circuits using various techniques such as molecular biology, mouse genetics, trans-synaptic viruses, optogenetic and chemogenetic tools.
 The Yoshida lab is also interested in identifying how to promote regeneration of motor circuits after spinal cord injury.

 If you are interested in this position, please send your CV to firstname.lastname@example.org

 Gu Z., Sarrad N., Ueno M., Liang M., Li J., Enquist L.W., Baccei M.R., Martin J.H., and Yoshida Y. (2017).
 Skilled movements require non-apoptotic Bax/Bak pathway-mediated corticospinal circuit reorganization.
 Neuron, 94, 626-641.